 Occupational therapy and sciences

 Early childhood intervention; specific learning disabilities; developmental coordination disorders and social adaptive behaviour.

 Clinical, health and forensic psychology; social and mental health; adolescent health; risk behaviours; body image and disordered eating; drugs and alcohol; eye-witness testimony; treatment of offenders; human sexuality; healthy ageing and depression among older people; quality of life; relationships; human factors such as auditory and visual perception; and organisational psychology in healthcare settings.
-The School of Psychologyalso provides the following specialist professional doctorate programs: Doctor of Psychology (Clinical), Doctor of Psychology (Forensic), Doctor of Psychology (Health).
+The School of Psychology also provides the specialist professional doctorate program Doctor of Psychology (Clinical).

 Public health and health promotion

 Understanding and promoting social and cultural aspects of health encompassing: health and social justice; social diversity and improving the health of marginalised/excluded groups including groups marginalised or excluded by gender, ethnicity, sexuality, age; violence and abuse prevention; reproductive and sexual health; health literacy; social epidemiology encompassing social context and health; social relationships and health.